-And, while the OnePlus flagships like the OnePlus 8 Pro or the more recent OnePlus 9 Pro aren't going anywhere, they're branching out into the competitive world of mid-range smartphones, joining Google, Apple and Samsung in the segment that's now busier than ever.
+And, while the OnePlus flagships like the OnePlus 8 Pro or the more recent OnePlus 9 Pro are still their crowning glory, branching out into the competitive world of mid-range smartphones is a no-brainer for the brand, joining Google, Apple and Samsung in the segment that's now busier than ever.

 OnePlus Nord review: design and screen